 In the past, many researchers have tackled the problem of human action recognition.
 Especially for recognizing actions performed by a single person various methods exist that yield very good classification results.
-Many classification methods are assigned on the analysis of a temporal window around a specific frame.
-Bobick and Davis [4] used motion history images to describe an action by accumulating human silhouettes over time.
-Blank et al. [3] created 3-dimensional space-time shapes to describe actions.
-Weinland and Boyer [19] used a set of discriminative static key-pose exemplars without any spatial order.
-Thurau and Hlaváč [18] used pose-primitive based on HOGs and represented actions as histograms of such pose-primitives.
-Even though these approaches showed that shape or silhouettes over time are well discriminating features for action recognition, the use of temporal windows or even of a whole sequence implies that actions are recognized with a specific delay.
+Many classification methods are based on the analysis of a temporal window around a specific frame.
+Bobick and Davis [5] used motion history images to describe an action by accumulating human silhouettes over time.
+Blank et al. [6] created 3-dimensional space-time shapes to describe actions.
+Weinland and Boyer [7] used a set of discriminative static key-pose exemplars without any spatial order.
+Thurau and Hlaváč [2] used pose-primitives based on HOGs and represented actions as histograms of such pose-primitives.
+Even though these approaches show that shape or silhouettes over time are well discriminating features for action recognition, the use of temporal windows or even of a whole sequence implies that actions are recognized with a specific delay.

 Having the spatio-temporal information, the use of optical flow is an obvious extension.
-Efros et al. [7] introduced a motion descriptor based on spatio-temporal optical flow measurements.
-An interest point detector in spatio-temporal domain based on the idea of Harris point detector was proposed by Laptev and Lindeberg [11].
-They described the detected volumes with several methods such as histograms of gradients or flow as well as PCA projections.
-Dollár et al. [6] proposed an interest point detector searching in spacetime volumes for regions with sudden or periodic changes.
+Efros et al. [8] introduced a motion descriptor based on spatio-temporal optical flow measurements.
+An interest point detector in spatio-temporal domain based on the idea of Harris point detector was proposed by Laptev and Lindeberg [9].
+They described the detected volumes with several methods such as histograms of gradients or optical flow as well as PCA projections.
+Dollár et al. [10] proposed an interest point detector searching in space-time volumes for regions with sudden or periodic changes.
 In addition, optical flow was used as a descriptor for the 3D region of interest.
-Niebles et al. [15] used a constellation model of bag-of-features containing spatial and spatiotemporal [6] interest points.
+Niebles et al. [11] used a constellation model of bag-of-features containing spatial and spatiotemporal [10] interest points.
 Moreover, single-frame classification methods were proposed.
-For instance, Mikolajczyk and Uemura [14] trained a vocabulary forest on feature points and their associated motion vectors.
+For instance, Mikolajczyk and Uemura [12] trained a vocabulary forest on feature points and their associated motion vectors.

 Recent results in the cognitive sciences have led to biologically inspired vision systems for action recognition.
-Jhuang et al. [10] proposed an approach using a hierarchy of spatio-temporal features with increasing complexity.
+Jhuang et al. [13] proposed an approach using a hierarchy of spatio-temporal features with increasing complexity.
 Input data is processed by units sensitive to motion-directions and the responses are pooled locally and fed into a higher level.
-But only recognition results for whole sequences have been reported, where the required computational effort is approximative 2 minutes for a sequence consisting of 50 frames.
-Inspired by [10] a more sophisticated and thus more efficient approach was proposed by Schindler and van Gool [17].
+But only recognition results for whole sequences have been reported, where the required computational effort is approximatly 2 minutes for a sequence consisting of 50 frames.
+Inspired by [13] a more sophisticated (and thus more efficient approach) was proposed by Schindler and van Gool [14].
 They additionally use appearance information, but both, appearance and motion, are processed in similar pipelines using scale and orientation filters.
 In both pipelines the filter responses are max-pooled and compared to templates.
 The final action classification is done by using multiple one-vs-all SVMs.

-The approaches most similar to our work are [18] and [17].
-Similar to [18] we use HOG descriptors and NMF to represent the appearance.
-But in contrast to [18], we do not not need to model the background, which makes our approach more general.
-Instead, similar to [17], we incorporate motion information to increase the robustness and apply one-vs-all SVMs for classification.
-But in contrast to [17], in our approach the computation of feature vectors is less complex and thus more efficient.
-Due to a GPU-based flow estimation an efficient data structure for HOGs our system runs in real-time!
-Moreover, since we can estimate the motion information using a pair of subsequent frames we require only two frames ot analyze an action.
+The approaches most similar to our work are [2] and [14].
+Similar to [2] we use HOG descriptors and NMF to represent the appearance.
+But in contrast to [2], we do not not need to model the background, which makes our approach more general.
+Instead, similar to [14], we incorporate motion information to increase the robustness and apply one-vs-all SVMs for classification.
+But in contrast to [14], in our approach the computation of feature vectors is less complex and thus more efficient.
+Due to a GPU-based flow estimation and an efficient data structure for HOGs our system computation time is optimized, and therefore can be performed in real time.
+Moreover, since we can estimate the motion information using a pair of subsequent frames we require only two frames to analyze an action.